what’s cooking

 projects in development. stay tuned for updates.

-upcoming development at the Banff Centre Indigenous Dramaturgies Exchange with mentorship from Jill Carter
+Residency at the Banff Centre for the Arts Indigenous Dramaturgies Exchange 2023

 fence posts divided